 So, during my first lunch ever in France, at a little bistro downtown Nantes called La Trinquette I received some pretty upsetting news.
-Like, “wtf?!” kind of news… I’m not going to get into details because I don’t want to get too dramatic, because I can get as dramatic as the lead of the 9pm Brazilian soap opera.
-Trust me, none of us wants to go there right now.
-Anyway, I’m sat there, trying to assimilate everything, trying not to break any of the furniture around me (so NOT dramatic…) and I had to order my food, in French.
-My brain was spinning way too fast for me to make sense of anything, let alone speak a foreign language… So, soupe du jour, s’il vous plait.
+Like, “wtf?!” kind of news.
+I’m not going to get into details because I don’t want to get too dramatic.
+I mean, I can get as dramatic as the lead of the 9pm Brazilian soap opera.
+Except, we shouldn’t go there right now.
+Anyway, I’m sat there, trying to assimilate everything, trying not to break any of the furniture around me (so NOT dramatic…).
+And then, I had to order my food, in French.
+My brain was spinning way too fast for me to make sense of anything, let alone speak a foreign language.
+So, soupe du jour, s’il vous plait.

-After my first spoonful of the soup I stopped and wrote down on my food journal ‘red lentils – chunky, sweet, light smoke, light/medium heat, beautiful orange color, heart fixer, soul hugger’.
+Minutes later this beautiful red lentil soup arrives.
+After my first spoonful of the soup I stopped and wrote down on my food journal ‘red lentil soup – chunky, sweet, light smoke, light/medium heat, beautiful orange color, heart fixer, soul hugger’.
 For a second I forgot just how crappy those stupid news made me feel.

-Crap news aside, I knew right away I wanted to be able to eat some version of this soup for all eternity, so I had to come up with something that made me feel just as wonderful as I felt when I tasted it.
-And that, meus amigos, brings us to this post right here, where I am giving you my version of a soul hugging soup.
+Crap news aside, I knew right away I wanted to be able to eat some version of this soup for all eternity.
+I had to come up with something that made me feel just as wonderful as I felt when I tasted that red lentil soup for the first time.
+Which brings us to this post right here.
+This is my version of a soul hugging red lentil soup.

 La Trinquette is a super simple bar/bistro in downtown Nantes serving food of exceptional quality – their tartines are known to be spectacular!
 I can confirm and totally recommend!